 Carl Benz had one of the world’s greatest achievements at his fingertips but he had no way of marketing it, no money of his own and the public eye was far out of reach.

 Carl’s wife, Bertha, financed their enterprise with her dowry.
 She was aware of their predicament and supposedly without the knowledge of Carl, took the driver’s seat and began, what’s considered the first long-distance automobile road trip, an expedition to her parents.
 She was able to demonstrate to the consumers, families and businessman of Germany just how feasible their new technology was.

 Equipped with her hat pin and garter to service the vehicle, two children in the passenger seat, a know how of finding ligroin from a local pharmacist (a modern day laboratory cleaner) which she used to refuel her vehicle (technically making it the world’s first filling station) Bertha soon had eyes shifting and tongues wagging.

 Halfway through her 70 mile journey from Mannheim via Heideslberg to Pforzheim, Bertha asked a local shoemaker to nail leather to her worn down brake blocks.
 This smart thinking essentially led to the invention of Brake Lining.

 In 2008, the Bertha Benz Memorial Route was officially approved as a journey of industrial heritage for mankind, because it follows Bertha Benz’s tracks of the world’s first long-distance journey by automobile in 1888.

-Tennants UK have made it our mission to travel across the country attending industry leading trade shows to demonstrate, inform and educate the market and showcase our Number Plate Printing Solutions.
+We have made it part of our companies mission to travel across the country attending industry leading trade shows to demonstrate, inform and educate the market on number plate printing and production.
+Taking the chance to showcase our latest innovations and demonstrate our Number Plate Printing Solutions.